Meet the cast: Different Google Shopping Feed Types

 Finally, keep in mind that you need a separate feed for each country where you submit products and you can have up to a maximum of 20 feeds per country.

 Google Shopping is an excellent channel for getting your products in front of a large audience, and a way you can attract more customers.
 For the most part, you’ll be working most with our Super Hero - the main Shopping feed.

-We hope this article will help you better understand what type of product information you have to submit to Google, depending on your eRetail objectives.
+But we hope this article will help you better understand what type of product information you have to submit to Google, depending on your eRetail objectives.